"Bridges to Babylon"

 Ultimately, BABEL is a well-crafted, well-acted drama with a strong biblical worldview and profound message.
 With a number of major content problems, however, MOVIEGUIDE® rates BABEL as excessive.

+BABEL is a multi-narrative drama about the intersecting lives of several characters spanning the globe, starring Brad Pitt and Cate Blanchett.
+The narrative includes a Moroccan boy, who accidentally shoots an American on a tour bus, two American children brought to Tijuana by their sitter for a wedding, and a mute teenage girl in Tokyo.
+The movie screened favorably at several festivals, including Cannes, where the director won the prize for Best Director.
 Much like 2005’s CRASH, BABEL’s narrative connects the actions of several unlikely individuals and shows how the consequences of bad choices can have a ripple effect on others.
 BABEL also touches on a number of hotbed political issues, yet refrains from being a political movie.
 The movie’s different narratives involve topics such as illegal immigration in the U.S., America’s war on terrorism and gun-control, and the message could easily drift into political correctness, but stays on course with a sobering, honest and compassionate statement about human nature.
 Ultimately, BABEL is a well-crafted, well-acted drama with a strong biblical worldview and profound message.
 Regrettably, however, the movie has excessive foul language, violence, nudity, and some gratuitous sexual content.